spassvogel/gilles-game/src/docs/work.md

 ### 2022-04-18 Scenecontrollers as hooks

-- [ ] Investigate if we can have scenecontroller as hooks
+- [-] Investigate if we can have scenecontroller as hooks
-- [ ] Everything needs to be put in state / memo
+- [-] Everything needs to be put in state / memo
+      update: this is a total shit show. do not attempt this again

 ### 2022-05-05 Tick into middleware
 - [x] refactor gametick logic into middleware